polmann/chess-moves-app/README.md

 This is an application that highlights the possible moves of a chess piece in exactly two turns.
 Currently there's only support for the knight piece, so anyone is welcome to [contribute](/CONTRIBUTING.md).

-This is an api that returns the valid moves of a chess piece given its position and the depth of play (number of steps).
-Currently there's only support for the knight piece, anyone is welcome to [contribute](/CONTRIBUTING.md).

 ## Installing

 For instructions on how to install the app, please read the Getting Started section of the [Contributors Guide](/CONTRIBUTING.md).